nickhuber/website/content/blog/bitwarden-rs-without-docker.rst

             }
     }

-.. class:: aside
+.. class:: comment

-    I made some extra conf files that all my domains source for nginx to easily manage Let's Encrypt and SSL settings but maybe I'll talk about that another day.
+    I made some extra conf files that all my domains source for nginx to easily manage Let's Encrypt and SSL settings, see `my blog post`_ about it.

 And now it should be done.
 Without a lot of effort you have saved yourself the hassle of running a docker container and are saving some precious memory.